rackerlabs/design-system/_docs/principles/accessibility.md

 ### Ensure that there is sufficient contrast between text and its background

-Readability requires sufficient contrast between the text and its background.
-Low contrast is especially problematic for users with low vision who also often have contrast sensitivity.
+The readability of a document is impacted by the contrast between text and its background.
+Low contrast between text and the background is difficult to read for users with low vision or contrast sensitivity.

-To ensure text is readable, Helix adheres to the accessibility standards defined by [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/).
+To ensure that text is readable, Helix adheres to the accessibility standards defined by [WCAG](https://www.w3.org/TR/WCAG21/).
 These standards are based on contrast ratios calculated from text size, text color, and background color.

-Helix minimum contrast standards require the following elements:

 - Small text should have a contrast ratio of at least 4.5:1 against its background color.
-- Large text (at 14px bold or 18px regular and up) should have a contrast ratio of at least 3:1.
+- Large text, which is considered 14px bold text or 18px regular text and higher, should have a contrast ratio of at least 3:1.
-- We recommend using the contrast ratios for icons or other critical elements.

 {% endcolumn %}

 {% column right:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-{% figure [caption: "Helix typography styles with their corresponding contrast ratios.
-All ratios were calculated using a `#fafafa` (`gray 25`) background color."] [class:"image bg-light border"] %}
+{% figure [caption: "Helix typography styles and contrast ratios"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/overview/accessibility/accessibility-typography.png" width="598"/>
 {% endfigure %}